5 Things To Know Before You Send Your Save The Dates

 1. They are a really important part of wedding planning

 Save-the-dates are crucial because they serve as the first official announcement of your wedding date to your guests.
 They give your guest list advance notice so they can mark their calendars and make the necessary arrangements to attend.
-Additionally, save-the-dates set the tone for your wedding and give guests an insight into what they can expect, whether it's a formal affair or a casual celebration etc. They also provide an opportunity to showcase your creativity and personality as a couple through the design and wording style.
+Additionally, save-the-dates set the tone for your wedding and give guests an insight into what they can expect, whether it’s a formal affair or a casual celebration.
+They also provide an opportunity to showcase your creativity and personality as a couple through the design and wording style.
+This is the perfect opportunity to share your wedding website address with your guests, too.
+Your wedding website might not be completely finished yet, but that's the beauty of having one—you can keep adding, sharing, and updating it with handy information for guests along the way!
+Ultimately, sending out save-the-dates helps ensure that your loved ones can be a part of your special day, making them a really important aspect of your wedding planning process. ---

 2. Get them sent out at the right time!

 Timing is everything when it comes to sending out save-the-dates.
-Save the date etiquette states that you should aim to send them out six to eight months before your wedding day, potentially longer if you're having a destination wedding or if many of your guests will need to make travel arrangements.
+Wedding etiquette suggests aiming to send them out six to eight months before your wedding day—potentially longer if you’re having a destination wedding or if many of your guests will need to make travel arrangements.
 This gives people plenty of time to RSVP and make plans.
-If your wedding falls on a public holiday or during peak travel season, consider sending them out even earlier to ensure that your guests can secure accommodation and transport without too much hassle.
+If your wedding falls on a public holiday or during peak travel season, consider sending them even earlier to ensure that your guests can secure accommodation and transport without too much hassle. ---

 3. Only send them to people you definitely want to attend